DPSS ePolicy

 Requirements

-All staff must accommodate customers who request accommodations for a disability.
-Staff must take reasonable steps available to identify and assist individuals with disabilities who are applying for or are currently receiving benefits, as quickly as possible.
+All staff must accommodate customers who request accommodations due to a disability.
+Staff must take reasonable steps available to identify and assist customers with disabilities who are applying for or are currently receiving benefits, without undue delay.

 Verification Docs